What is an Operating System?

 5. Concurrency

-Computers deal with data, which is processed and, after processing, it becomes useful information.
-Most importantly, computers need to to store data.
+Computers need to to store data.
 The data in the main memory, RAM, is lost when the power is switched off.
-Also, the data in the main memory is not directly available to the users.
-The users just can not simply look at the contents of RAM; they need a special program for doing so.
-(Even with a special program it is difficult to interpret the contents of RAM, as the operating system does not provide an abstraction for that.)
-So it is important that computers store data which is persistent, that is, it stays constant across system boot and shutdown cycles and that can used easily by the users.
+So it is important that computers store data which is persistent, that is, it stays permanent across system boot and shutdown cycles.
+It is also important that data is easily available and is usable by the users.
 Traditionally, data has been stored on the hard disk in the system.
-Now-a-days solid-state drives (SSDs) are becoming increasingly common and provide a faster and more reliable medium for persistent storage.
+Now-a-days solid-state drives (SSDs) are becoming increasingly common and provide a faster, reliable and compact medium for persistent storage.
 These devices storing data permanently are known as secondary storage devices.

 7. Input and Output